kaustubh285/Dwebsite/README.md

-# README Boilerplate
+# DJango-REact

-A template of README best practices to make your README simple to understand and easy to use.
+Creating a personal website using Django and React.

 ## Installation

-Download to your project directory, Install the dev dependencies and just from pipenv.lock file.
+You can clone this project , and then install the dev dependencies mentioned in the package.json file and also from pipenv.lock file.

 ## Usage